-This is an indicative list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile.

-The following persons (subject to, wherever relevant, purchase of units of mutual funds being permitted under respective constitutions and relevant statutory regulations) are eligible and may apply for subscription to the Units of the Scheme:

-- Indian Resident Adult Individuals either singly or jointly (not exceeding three) - · Minors through parent/legal guardian - Companies, Bodies Corporate, Public Sector Undertakings, association of persons or bodies of individuals whether incorporated or not and societies registered under the Societies Registration Act, 1860 (so long as the purchase of Units is permitted under the respective constitutions) - Religious, Charitable and Private Trusts, under the provisions of 11(5) of Income Tax Act, 1961 read with Rule 17C of Income Tax Rules, 1962 (subject to receipt of necessary approvals as "Public Securities", where required) - Trustee of private trusts authorised to invest in mutual fund Scheme under the Trust Deed - Partnership Firms and Limited Liability Partnerships (LLPs) - Karta of Hindu Undivided Family (HUF) - Banks (including Co-operative Banks and Regional Rural Banks) and Financial Institutions - NRIs/Persons of Indian origin residing abroad on full repatriation basis (subject to RBI approval, if any) or on non-repatriation basis - Foreign Portfolio Investors (FPI) as defined in Regulation 2(1) (h) of Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations, 2014 - Army, Air Force, Navy and other para-military units and bodies created by such institutions - Scientific and Industrial Research Organisations - International Multilateral Agencies approved by the Government of India - Non-Government Provident/Pension/Gratuity funds as and when permitted to invest - Others who are permitted to invest in the Scheme as per their respective constitutions - Mutual Funds registered under the SEBI (Mutual Funds) Regulations, 1996 - A Scheme of the DSP Mutual Fund, subject to the conditions and limits prescribed in SEBI (MF) Regulations and/or by the Trustee, AMC or Sponsors (The AMC shall not charge any fees on such investments). - The AMC (No fees shall be charged on such investments). - All category of investors (whether existing or new) as permitted above are eligible to subscribe under Direct Plan.
-Investments under the Direct Plan can be made through various mode offered by the Fund for investing directly in the Fund
+Refund If application is rejected, refunds will be completed within 5 Business Days from the transaction date for all cases where the remitter details are available.
+If the Mutual Fund refunds the amount after 5 Business Days, interest as specified by SEBI (currently, 15% per annum) shall be paid by the AMC.
+Refunds will be made through electronic modes such as RTGS, NEFT, Direct Credits & Cheques as applicable.
+Who can invest This is an indicative list and investors shall consult their financial advisor to ascertain (This is an indicative list and investors are requested to consult their financial advisors to ascertain whether the Scheme is suitable to their risk profile.) whether the scheme is suitable to their risk profile.
+The following persons (subject to, wherever relevant, purchase of units of mutual funds being permitted under respective constitutions and relevant statutory regulations) are eligible and may apply for subscription to the Units of the Scheme: - Indian Resident Adult Individuals either singly or jointly (not exceeding three) Minors through parent/legal guardian Companies, Bodies Corporate, Public Sector Undertakings, association of persons or bodies of individuals whether incorporated or not and societies registered under the Societies Registration Act, 1860 (so long as the purchase of Units is permitted under the respective constitutions) - Religious, Charitable and Private Trusts, under the provisions of 11(5) of Income Tax Act, 1961 read with Rule 17C of Income Tax Rules, 1962 (subject to receipt of necessary approvals as "Public Securities", where required) - Trustee of private trusts authorised to invest in mutual fund Scheme under the Trust Deed Partnership Firms and Limited Liability Partnerships (LLPs) Karta of Hindu Undivided Family (HUF) - Banks (including Co-operative Banks and Regional Rural Banks) and Financial Institutions NRIs/Persons of Indian origin residing abroad on full repatriation basis (subject to RBI approval, if any) or on non-repatriation basis Army, Air Force, Navy and other para-military units and bodies created by such institutions - Scientific and Industrial Research Organisations - International Multilateral Agencies approved by the Government of India - Non-Government Provident/Pension/Gratuity funds as and when permitted to invest - Others who are permitted to invest in the Scheme as per their respective constitutions - Mutual Funds registered under the SEBI (Mutual Funds) Regulations, 1996 - A Scheme of the DSP Mutual Fund, subject to the conditions and limits prescribed in SEBI (MF) Regulations and/or by the Trustee, AMC or Sponsors (The AMC shall not charge any fees on such investments).
+The AMC (No fees shall be charged on such investments).
+All category of investors (whether existing or new) as permitted above are eligible to subscribe under Direct Plan.
+Investments under the Direct Plan can be made through various mode offered by the Fund for investing directly in the Fund.
 Applicability and provisions of Foreign Account Compliance Act (FATCA):